OvercastNetwork/docs.oc.tc/modules/main.md

             <code>{{'<edition>' | escape_once}}</code>
           </span>
         </td>
-        <td>Edition of this map, describes which servers it is run on.</td>
+        <td>Edition of this map, describes which servers it is run on.
+Only maps with edition `standard` and/or phase `production` show up on the website.</td>
         <td>
           <code>standard</code>
           <code>ranked</code>